le0li9ht/Microsoft-Sentinel-Queries/AKS/Readme.md

 # Azure Kubernetes Service Usecases
-These usecases may output false positives.
-Fintune the rules according to your environment.
+These Usecases may output false positives.
+Finetune the rules according to your environment.